 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, 3 NZW rabbits were treated with sodium C{14-16} olefin sulfonate (40% concentration) for 4 hours under semi-occlusive conditions.
 Observations were recorded at 24, 48, 72 hours and 7 days after patch removal.
-The following mean scores for individual animals were reported: 2.3, 2, 0.3 for erythema and 0.3, 1.7, 0 for oedema (maximum score of 4).
+The following mean scores for individual animals (based on observations at 24, 48 and 72 hours) were reported: 2.3, 2, 0.3 for erythema and 0.3, 1.7, 0 for oedema (maximum score of 4).
 All effects were reversible (OECD 2007; REACH n.d.-d).

 In a non-GLP compliant skin irritation study conducted similarly to OECD TG 404, 3 NZW rabbits were treated with sodium C{14-16} olefin sulfonate (at 37% concentration) for 24 hours under occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours after patch removal.
-The following mean scores for individual animals were reported: 3, 3, 3 for erythema and 3, 3, 2.5 for oedema (maximum score of 4).
-3 additional animals were exposed to the same chemical at 5% concentration and exhibited similar signs of erthyema and oedema (REACH n.d.-d).
+The following mean scores for individual animals (based on observations at 24, 48 and 72 hours) were reported: 3, 3, 3 for erythema and 3, 3, 2.5 for oedema (maximum score of 4).
+3 additional animals were exposed to the same chemical at 5% concentration and exhibited similar signs of erythema and oedema (REACH n.d.-d).

-In a series of non-guideline Draize tests, the structurally similar chemical sodium C14-18 olefin sulfonate was considered to be very slightly irritating to guinea pig skin at 5-15% concentration (OECD 2007).
+In a series of non-guideline Draize tests, the structurally similar chemical sodium C{14-18} olefin sulfonate was considered to be very slightly irritating to guinea pig skin at 5-15% concentration (OECD 2007).